leucinw/autoBAR/README.md

 # autoBAR

-An automated tool for alchemical free energy simulation using polarizable AMOEBA and AMOEBA+ force fields with Tinker packages.
+An automated tool for alchemical free energy simulation using polarizable AMOEBA and AMOEBA+ force fields with Tinker software packages.

 # Prerequisite
 - python modules: `yaml` and `numpy`
 - compiled software: `Tinker` and `Tinker9` (if GPU will be used)

 # How to setup

 Prepare the following 4 files:
 * `gas_xyz`: ligand tinker xyz file
 * `box_xyz`: ligand or ligand-protein in water